• Skip to primary navigation

 More Winter Warmer Recipes

-This green split pea soup with smoky bacon is such an easy recipe and once you've made it once you won't bother with buying the canned version from the supermarket anymore.
+This green split pea soup with smoky bacon is such an easy low calorie recipe and once you've made it once you won't bother with buying the canned version from the supermarket anymore.

 Making it at home is simple, healthier, and there's just something about wrapping your hands around a big bowl of warm comforting soup that you've made yourself.
 Something that you just can't get from a can!